Mentor Matching Program

-- Job Doc Review – Resume, teaching statement, lesson plans, and career & goal setting
+- Job Document Review – Resume, teaching statement, lesson planning, and career/goal setting

-- Research Guidance – Feedback on current research, assistance identifying potential collaborators or datasets, research strategies/statements/questions review
+- Research Guidance – Offers feedback on current research, identifies possible collaborators or datasets, reviews research strategies/statements/questions

-- Overall Professional Development – Provide and receive information on career options, interviewing tips, teaching strategies, and overall long-term career planning
+- Overall Professional Development – Provide information on career options, interviewing tips, teaching strategies, and overall long-term career planning

-- Fellowship Application Assistance – Assistance with preparing fellowship applications, budgeting, meeting application requirements, and managing deadlines
+- Fellowship Application Assistance – Assistance with preparing fellowship applications, budget, proposal, meeting requirements, and managing deadlines

 How the Matching Process Works